 Merchants can strengthen their position against chargebacks by following best practices for transaction processing before they occur.
 That way they are more likely to have compelling evidence and an airtight case against any improper chargebacks that may follow.

 Visa advises merchants to accept all types of Visa cards and to adhere carefully to their basic payment acceptance rules for all transactions.
-They also emphasize the importance of including all the proper authorization and transaction data in the authorization requests you submit, which includes the following:

 - Correct transaction date